vstinner/unicode_book/operating_systems.rst

 implemented as :c:type:`wchar_t*` strings. :c:type:`wchar_t` is 16 bits long
 on Windows and so it uses :ref:`UTF-16 <utf16>`: :ref:`non-BMP <bmp>` characters are stored as two :c:type:`wchar_t` (a :ref:`surrogate pair
-<surrogates>`), and the length of a string is the number of UTF-16 words and
+<surrogates>`), and the length of a string is the number of UTF-16 units and
 not the number of characters.

 Windows 95 and 98 had also Unicode strings, but were limited to :ref:`BMP